 What separates a leader from a follower?
 Steve Jobs, the greatest visionary of our time answers this question this way, “Innovation distinguishes between a leader and a follower.”
 In order to get ahead in today’s fast-paced world, a leader must be creative and innovative at the same time.
 Creative thinking and constant innovation is what makes you and your team stand out from the crowd.
 Think out of the box to come up with unique ideas and turn those ideas and goals into reality.

 Last but certainly not the least, is empathy.
 Leaders should develop empathy with their followers.
 Unfortunately, most leaders follow a dictatorial style and neglect empathy altogether.
 Due to this, they fail to make a closer connection with their followers.
 Understanding the problems of your followers and feeling their pain is the first step to become an effective leader.
 Even that is not enough until you work hard and provide your followers with the suitable solution to their problems.

-To become a good leader, you must have all these qualities but if you lack some of these qualities, then you might struggle to make the mark in the world of leadership.
+To join the elite club of good leaders, you must have all these qualities but if you lack some of these qualities, then you might struggle to make the mark in the world of leadership.
 You will have to set a good example for others to follow.
 That is where your commitment, passion, empathy, honesty and integrity come into play.
 Good communication skills and decision-making capabilities also play a vital role in success and failure of a leader.
-Lastly, innovation and creative thinking, as well as the futuristic vision, are a couple of key traits which make a leader stand out.
+Lastly, innovation and creative thinking, as well as the futuristic vision, are a couple of leadership qualities that make up good leaders.